Introduction

 • be 18 years old or over

-• hold a security clearance
+• hold a current NSW security clearance (SC), or have lodged an SC application

 • have adequate arrangements in place for the safe handling and storage of explosives and/or SSDS